 Multi-Pack Open Source Dancer 10

-With this Multi-Pack there are enough Thin Air Presses, molds, veneer sets, glue, and finishing tools so that a group of 10 students plus the teacher, can all build Open Source Dancer boards.
+With this Multi-Pack, there are enough Thin Air Presses, molds, veneer sets, glue, and finishing tools so that a group of 20 students plus the teacher, can all build Old School boards.
+Perfect for community education, this project is for all ages and can encourage lifelong learning.

-Specially set up for teachers, the Multi-Pack 10 also includes the mini-curriculum and an extra set of veneer so that learning and preparation can be done before offering this project in a classroom.
+Specially set up for teachers, the Multi-Pack 20 also includes the mini-curriculum and an extra set of veneer so that learning and preparation of educational systems can be done before offering this project in a classroom.

 (Wheels and trucks are not included)